koivunen/connvis/README.md

  - [ ] TLS SNI sniffing?
  - [ ] Real time audible clicking of packets per second

+## Used sources

+Blocklists by https://pgl.yoyo.org/adservers/ and https://someonewhocares.org and https://blocklistproject.github.io

+Geolocation data provided by https://MaxMind.com and https://lite.ip2location.com ( This site or product includes IP2Location LITE data available from https://lite.ip2location.com ).

 ## Copyright

 MIT

 ## Acknowledgements

-The authors gratefully acknowledge the funding provided by [IDA](https://www.dataintimacy.fi/en/) who wanted a simple visual approach for .
-The software was developed under the [Software Engineering](https://soft.utu.fi) Laboratory of Department of Computing in University of Turku
+The authors gratefully acknowledge the funding provided by [IDA](https://www.dataintimacy.fi/en/) for the development of the software.
+The software was developed under the [Software Engineering](https://soft.utu.fi) Laboratory of Department of Computing in University of Turku.